misterorion/misterorion.com/content/posts/lambda-update-ami.md

         create_asg_scheduled_action(in_01_min, 2)
         create_asg_scheduled_action(in_15_min, 1)

-        # Sent a notification that the update succeeded.
+        # Send a notification that the update succeeded.
         subject = "AMI updated!"
         message = f"AMI updated!
 New AMI is {new_ami}."
         send_sns_notification(subject, message)